cloudblog004/fantasticfoodies/content/en/posts/3508-step-by-step-guide-to-make-award-winning-crock-pot-chicken-fajitas.md

 - " Any other veggies"
 - " Tortillas or Rice"
 recipeinstructions:
-- "Rinse chicken &amp; cut off any excess fat.
+- "Rinse chicken & cut off any excess fat.
 Place into Crock Pot.
-Cover with 2 packets of Fajita seasoning &amp; add about 1/2 cup of water.
+Cover with 2 packets of Fajita seasoning & add about 1/2 cup of water.
 Mix until all the seasoning is even over chicken."
 - "Cook on High 5-7 hours or Low 6-8 hours depending on thickness of chicken.
-Chicken is done when juices run clear &amp; it&#39;s white inside when cut open.
+Chicken is done when juices run clear & it&#39;s white inside when cut open.
 If you notice the chicken is starting to dry before finished cooking add a little more water to help keep moist."
-- "The last hour &amp; a half add the Bell Peppers, Onions &amp; any other vegetables you like to serve with Fajitas.
+- "The last hour & a half add the Bell Peppers, Onions & any other vegetables you like to serve with Fajitas.
 At that time shred your chicken into smaller pieces.
 Serve over rice or in tortillas.
 Enjoy!"
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe